liip/LiipImagineBundle/Resources/doc/configuration.md

  - `quality` - override the default quality of 100 for the generated images
  - `cache` - override the default cache setting
  - `data_loader` - override the default data loader
+ - `controller`
+    - `filter_action` - override the default controller action
- - `controller_action` - override the default controller action
+    - `runtime_config_action` - override the default controller action for runtime config
  - `route` - optional list of route requirements, defaults and options using in the route loader.
 Add array with keys 'requirements', 'defaults' or 'options'.

     default: empty array